jez/blog/_posts/2022-06-06-error-recovery-part-4.md

 </figure>

 [^error_node]:
-  Slight fib; Sorbet actually creates a [constant literal node] with a magic name for backwards compatibility reasons.\
+  {^} Slight fib; Sorbet actually creates a [constant literal node] with a magic name for backwards compatibility reasons.
-  \

   "What's up with that `endPos` stuff?"\
   There's some discussion in the full source on GitHub.